 3. Go to bed at the same time each night

 This follows on from adopting a bedtime routine and is so important because each evening our body produces a hormone called melatonin.
 This hormone sends a chemical signal to the brain telling it that it’s time to sleep.
-By constantly changing the time you sleep, you disrupt this process and make it difficult to adopt heathy sleeping patterns.
+By constantly changing the time you sleep, you disrupt this process and make it difficult to adopt healthy sleeping patterns.
 I’m currently quarantined with my mom at the moment.
-That is incredibly lucky – to have a garden in this sunshine, home cooked meals and more importantly the company (even if I had to really dig at first for the positives at being in isolation with my mother!)
+That is incredibly lucky – to have a garden in this sunshine, home cooked meals and more importantly the company (even if I had to really dig at first for the positives of being in isolation with my mother!)
 But the other night, whilst binge watching a series on Netflix, we had just one more episode to go yet it was SO late!
 Her response was “oh well, let’s just watch it as we haven’t got to get up early” (now that none of us, my stepdad included, have work to go to in the morning.)
-But right now, even more so, it’s so important to keep our routines for structure.
+But right now, even more so, it’s so important to keep our routines structured.
 This includes going to sleep, and waking up each morning, at the same time.

 4. Watch your caffeine intake, especially after 3pm

 Obviously most of us know that caffeine is a stimulant and is used to make us feel more alert throughout the day.
 But despite positively affecting our mood and mental performance, the effects of it can last anywhere between 4 and 6 hours (I).
 Therefore, it can make it hard for us to fall asleep at night.
 And it’s not just coffee that affects us.
 Caffeine can also be found in certain teas, soft drinks and even dark chocolate.
 Even if you’re someone that feels intolerant to it, and claims it doesn’t affect you, avoid caffeine after 3pm for a few days and see for yourself the positive benefits it has on your overall sleep.